Reviews You Can Rely On

 Credit: Matt Spencer

-The sequential test should be more important than the random test unless you will be working off your hard drive directly.
+Unless you work off your hard drive directly, the sequential test should be more important than the random one.
 This tells us how fast the drive can read and write a large chunk of data and how quickly it might transfer from one place to another.
 The speeds are also much faster than random tests.
 For SSD versions, the SanDisk Extreme Portable V2 is the best model for this assessment portion, showing a phenomenal high read speed of 1066 MB per second using Windows and 774 MB per second running Mac OS.
 Showing a commendable 192 MB per second for Windows OS and 191 MB per second for Mac OS, the Western Digital My Book was the fastest HDD.

 external hard drive - our team crunched a whole lot of data to ensure our readers are...